-- All students must carry their own medical insurance and proof of current coverage must be provided to the Internship Director before the student goes to the first facility. - Transportation to and from each placement is the responsibility of each student. - \Rightarrow Cost varies depending on the distance from home to the assigned facility.
-Parking fees are assessed at certain facilities and must be paid by the student.

-- \Rightarrow New York State law requires that each automobile registered in the state be insured.
-Automobile insurance is the responsibility of the owner of the vehicle. - \Rightarrow At some sites, the student may be required to attend local meetings or seminars, where the cost is borne by the student. - \Rightarrow In some community settings, especially those in New York City, it may be easier to take public transportation for which cost is borne by the student. - Students must provide a lab coat and/or uniform in some assigned facilities and instant thermometer.
+- All students must carry their own medical insurance and proof of current coverage must be provided to the Internship Director before the student goes to the first facility. - Transportation to and from each placement is the responsibility of each student. - $\Rightarrow$ Cost varies depending on the distance from home to the assigned facility.
+Parking fees are assessed at certain facilities and must be paid by the student. - $\Rightarrow$ New York State law requires that each automobile registered in the state be insured.
+Automobile insurance is the responsibility of the owner of the vehicle. - $\Rightarrow$ At some sites, the student may be required to attend local meetings or seminars, where the cost is borne by the student. - $\Rightarrow$ In some community settings, especially those in New York City, it may be easier to take public transportation for which cost is borne by the student. - Students must provide a lab coat and/or uniform in some assigned facilities and instant thermometer.
 Comfortable, closed, slip-resistant shoes with support are needed. - Students are expected to have smart phones and internet devices (such as a computer/pad/notebook) and printer/scanner.
-If students use the computers at any lab on campus, they are required to save their material on flash drive.
-All printers connected to computers for student use require a pay card for printing. - Students are expected to check their email at the address on file with the Dietetic Internship Director and their current preceptor daily. - Students are expected to have all required texts and references, ~\$500. - Students are expected to participate in conferences, webinars and RD Exam Review Course.
+If students use the computers at any lab on campus, they are required to save all material electronically.
+All printers connected to computers for student use require a pay card for printing.
+Students are expected to check their email at the address on file with the Dietetic Internship Director and their current preceptor daily, requiring use of smart-phone or computer.

+- Students are expected to have all required texts and references, ~\$500. - Students are expected to participate in conferences, webinars and RD Exam Review Course.
 These expenses can run ~\$500. - Information concerning financial aid is available from the Financial Aid Office located in Jefferson Hall, Room 202.
 The telephone number is 718-997-5100.
 Graduate students who meet the requirements may be eligible for student loans. - ⇒ Financial aid counselors are available Monday through Thursday 9:30 AM until 4 PM, Friday from 9:20 AM until 2PM throughout the year and Tuesday and Wednesday evenings from 5-7 PM when regular Fall/Spring classes are in session.
+See Student Support below.

-M. INSURANCE
+INSURANCE